Special Interest Groups (SIGs)

 Anti-Racism Advisory Group (ARAG)

-The ARAG’s mission is to raise awareness of the negative impact of Racism in Social Work highlighting how Racism has no place in a profession which purports to have human rights and Social Justice as its core practice principles.
+Anti-Racism Advisory Group (ARAG) mission is to raise awareness of the negative impact of Racism in Social Work highlighting how Racism has no place in a profession which purports to have human rights and Social Justice as its core practice principles. supports IASW’s commitment to equality, inclusion and anti-racist practice.
+We help to inform policy, advocacy and professional learning that promotes culturally responsive and anti-oppressive social work.

 Child and Adolescent Mental Health (CAMHS)